auth0/auth0-flutter/README.md

 > 💡 To obtain a Refresh Token, make sure your Auth0 application has the **Refresh Token** [grant enabled](https://auth0.com/docs/get-started/applications/update-grant-types).
 If you are also specifying an audience value, make sure that the corresponding Auth0 API has the **Allow Offline Access** [setting enabled](https://auth0.com/docs/get-started/apis/api-settings#access-settings).

-#### Authentication API client errors
+#### API client errors

 The Authentication API client will only throw `ApiException` exceptions.
-You can find the error information in the `details` map of the exception value.
-Check the API documentation<!-- link to API documentation --> to learn more about the available `ApiException` properties.
+You can find the error information in the `details` property of the exception value.<!--Check the API documentation [link to API documentation] to learn more about the available `ApiException` properties. -->

 [Go up ⤴](#table-of-contents)